🔄 Zuletzt aktualisiert am 2. July 2026

 Economic Analysis: Scalability Without Revenue Penalty

 In a market environment where many analytics tools tie their fees to revenue (GMV) or managed ad spend, ThoughtMetric follows a merchant-friendly approach.
 Pricing is primarily based on monthly pageviews.
 This is a crucial strategic advantage: if you optimize your Average Order Value (AOV) or conversion rate, your software costs do not automatically increase.
+With annual billing you save around 17% (two months free).
+All plans come with a 14-day free trial—no credit card required.

-| Pageview Limit | Monthly Price (USD) | Features |
+| Pageview Limit / Month | Monthly (USD) | Annual (USD) | Feature Set |

-| Up to 50,000 | $99 | All Features Included (SST, CAPI, PPS) |
+| Up to 50,000 | $99 | $990 | All Features Included (SST, CAPI, PPS) |

-| Up to 100,000 | $199 | All Features Included |
+| Up to 100,000 | $199 | $1,990 | All Features Included |

-| Up to 200,000 | $299 | All Features Included |
+| Up to 200,000 | $299 | $2,990 | All Features Included |

 A striking feature is the “All Features” philosophy: ThoughtMetric does not lock functions (like SST or CAPI) behind expensive enterprise paywalls.
 Every customer receives the full arsenal for data optimization right from the start.
+According to the company’s own figures, more than 1,200 customers already trust the tool.

 💡 Pro-Tip: Amortization of ThoughtMetric usually occurs through identifying “Ad Waste.”
 If you withdraw just 5% of your budget from ineffective campaigns due to precise attribution and reinvest it into winning ads, the tool typically pays for itself within a few days.
+But note: since billing is based on pageviews (not tracked revenue), traffic-heavy, low-margin shops slide into the next pricing tier sooner.

 Strategic Positioning: ThoughtMetric in Competition

-The market for e-commerce attribution is highly segmented in 2025.
+The market for e-commerce attribution is highly segmented in 2026.
 ThoughtMetric occupies the position of the “Budget-Friendly Multi-Platform Champion”:

 - vs. Hyros: Hyros specializes in high-ticket funnels.
 ThoughtMetric, however, is the more intuitive choice for classic DTC brands with variable shopping carts and complex multi-channel mixes.